john-itcsolutions/cheirrs/README.md

      in some way.
 The events and messages (originating on iot devices connected to "edge" raspberry-pi units or similar, in the field) will be logged on blockchains and database, via javascript functions in node-red on worker-0, to the onboard python-grpc client, thence to the "smart-web" server.
+As noted elsewhere, the required response times of some machinery and systems means sub-millisecond cycles, which cannot be achievd without dedicated Edge-client/server support geographically close to sites, when actuation is involved.
+Otherwise, notification functions can be handled directly to the Cloud.

-     In order for the node-red server on the workers to talk to the "smart-web" servers (on same workers) we need to clone the smartweb client from elastos in worker-0:
+     In order for the node-red server on the workers to talk to the "smart-web" servers (on same workers) we need to clone the smartweb client from elastos in worker-0 (and -1 and -2):

 `git clone https://github.com/cyber-republic/python-grpc-adenine.git`